BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Cards/README.md

 await cardManager.DeleteActionSourceAsync(turnContext, DataIdScopes.Card);
 ```

-It uses the phrase "delete action source" instead of "delete card" etc. because it can delete an action or a card or a carousel or a batch depending on the scope you pass to it.
+It has the phrase "delete action source" in its name instead of "delete card" etc. because it can delete an action or a card or a carousel or a batch depending on the scope you pass to it.
 The method looks at the incoming activity in the turn context and determines if the activity contains action data and uses the data ID from the scope you specify to update or delete the associated activities accordingly.

 Note that "deleting activities" in this context means actually removing them from the channel conversation on the client side.
 The cards library uses the term *unsave* to mean removing an activity from card manager state.
 If any activities are deleted when you call `DeleteActionSourceAsync` then they get unsaved automatically, but if you want to unsave an activity manually then you can use `UnsaveActivityAsync`: